xoorath/xo.codes/site/articles/2025/passwords.md

 at this point you're doing great so far.
 Let's keep going.

-Not to contradict the wisdom of XKCD, but... when **you** create a password for realzies you are probably going to want to include **capital letters, symbols and numbers**.
-This is just to be sure the password is not rejected by most sane password systems that demand your password have those criteria.
+Not to contradict the wisdom of XKCD, but... when **you** create a password for real you are probably going to want to include **capital letters, symbols and numbers**.
+This is just to be sure the password is not rejected by most password systems that demand your password have those criteria.
 The last thing we want is having to remember which site required symbols or capital letters and which ones didn't.